|

 plot area, with optional hour indicators (vertical dotted lines).

-To perform analyses and many transformations, you need to select a data
+To perform analyses and some transformations, you need to select a data

 block.
-This can be done by the normal Macintosh 'click-hold-and-drag'
+This can be done by the normal 'click-hold-and-drag'

 method (the cursor must be within the plot area).
 A second method

-uses individual clicks: move the cursor to the desired beginning point and
+uses individual clicks: move the cursor to the desired start point and

 click once; repeat for the end point (which may be on either side